shaunlebron/PterodactylAttack/README.md

 ## Playing the game and running the tools

-You can run the game on desktop through a web browser and on mobile devices through the CocoonJS launcher (mentioned in a previous section).
+The game runs on desktop web browsers or on mobile devices through the CocoonJS launcher.
 But you can only run the tools on the Desktop browser.

 ### Desktop

-Remember to start the server (mentioned in previous section)!
+Remember to start the server!
 To play the game or run the tools, open a web browser (preferably Chrome, but Safari and Firefox wil do), and navigate to:

 ```
 http://localhost:3001
 ```

-This points your browser to the webpage served by the NodeJS server for the Pterodactyl Attack workspace.
+This points your browser to the webpage served by the Pterodactyl Attack server.
 You will see a "hub" of links to the game and tools.

 ![hub](readme/hub.png)